-A stolen ancient gold coffin displayed at the Met goes back home to Egypt years later
+Stolen gold coffin displayed at the Met returned to Egypt

 An ancient gold coffin displayed at New York's Metropolitan Museum of Art is going home to Egypt -- where it was stolen nearly a decade ago.

-The coffin is worth $4 million and once held the remains of influential priest Nedjemankh, the Manhattan District Attorney's Office said in a statement Wednesday.
+The coffin is worth $4 million and once held the remains of influential priest Nedjemankh, said the Manhattan District Attorney's Office in a statement Wednesday.

-It was smuggled from Egypt's Minya region during the revolution in October 2011 and transported through the United Arab Emirates to Germany, then France and was later sold to the Met Museum in July 2017.
+It was smuggled from Egypt's Minya region during the country's 2011 revolution, and transported through the United Arab Emirates to Germany and then France, before being sold to the Met Museum in July 2017.
 There, it was put on display along with 70 other items from the Egyptian collection.

-In February this year, the district attorney's office executed a search warrant and seized it from the Met Museum's art display.
-The museum cooperated with investigators after it was presented with evidence of the theft.
+In February this year, the district attorney's office executed a search warrant and seized it from a Met Museum display.
+The museum cooperated with investigators after it was presented with evidence of the original theft.

-"Coming as we do from all over the world, New Yorkers place a strong value on cultural heritage, and our office takes pride in our work to vigorously protect it," Manhattan District Attorney Cyrus R. Vance Jr. said.
+"Coming as we do from all over the world, New Yorkers place a strong value on cultural heritage, and our office takes pride in our work to vigorously protect it," Manhattan District Attorney, Cyrus R. Vance Jr., said.

 "Returning stolen cultural treasures to their countries of origin is at the core of our mission to stop the trafficking of stolen antiquities.
 I am honored to repatriate this extraordinary artifact back to the people of Egypt."